welldonestudio/welldonestudio.github.io/docs/add-chain/index.md

 ### 3. Suggest Chain

 You can request a new network on AddChain to be added via the [GitHub repository](https://github.com/dsrvlabs/wds-addchain-data-list) if it is not already included on the `AddChain`.
 Check the sample example on README.md out before adding the `.json` data for the network you wish to add to the relevant network in the data folder.
-When the commit is merged, our [AddChain] ("https://addchain.welldonestake.io/ethereum") website will instantly update to reflect the change.
+When the commit is merged, our [AddChain]("https://addchain.welldonestake.io/ethereum") website will instantly update to reflect the change.

 ---